 To get additional damages, the truck accident victim might need to sue the truck driver’s trucking company as well as the individual driver.

-Can You Sue a Trucking Company for a Trucking Accident?
+Can You Sue a Trucking Company for a Truck Accident in Texas?

 The trucking company can typically be “joined” as a co-defendant in a lawsuit.
 In the case of a trucker working as an employee at a trucking company, the company is typically responsible for any negligent acts the driver commits while working within the scope of their job duties.
 This means that the trucking company can usually be held liable for the driver’s bad driving, paying victims for the injuries their drivers cause.